 This comedy series tells the story of a world-famous televangelist family with a long tradition of deviance, greed and charitable...
 [More]

-Critics Consensus: An appealing aesthetic and promising ensemble can't quite manage to liven up Nancy Drew, an overly broody and unfortunately bland mystery that follows too closely in the footsteps of the shows it aspires to be.
+Critics Consensus: An appealing aesthetic and promising ensemble can't quite liven up Nancy Drew, a broody and bland mystery that follows too closely in the footsteps of the shows it aspires to be.

 A mystery drama about the fabled 18-year-old sleuth, whose college plans are delayed due to the death of her mother....
 [More]